Jleehy/EECS-581-Project-1/documentation/accounting.md

 9/14/24 - .5h

-- Held a team meeting to discuss the finilization process for the project and disperse work among team members.
+- Held a team meeting to discuss the finalization process for the project and disperse work among team members.

 ---